(Photo by Tim Hamilton)

 VOA News – Health

-- If you have just started studying for the TOEFL and you are not yet able to read (or listen to) some of the articles above without great difficulty, that’s OK!
+- If you have just started studying for the TOEFL and it is difficult for you to read (or listen to) some of the resources above, that’s OK!
 There are still lots of resources available to you:

-ESLPod – This is a great podcast that all English learners should be listening to!
-The podcasts are dialogues on a variety of topics.
-In one podcast there is a slow dialogue, a discussion of vocabulary, and a fast dialogue.
+ESLPod – The episodes are short dialogues on a variety of topics.
+The dialogues include great vocabulary, phrases & idioms.
+Each episode includes a slow dialogue, a discussion of vocabulary, and a fast dialogue.
 The transcript is also provided on the website.

 VOA Learning English – This section of the website has articles similar to the news section, but they are easier to read and the listening clips are much slower.